Including the vacuum energy in stellarator coil design: Conclusion

 \section{Conclusion}

 In this paper, after having described mathematically that the minimal problem for stellarator coil design that consists in minimizing solely the quadratic flux is ill-posed, some regularizing options have been introduced.
 The most obvious and well known that consists in penalizing the length to prevent the coils from growing too large has been briefly reviewed.
 An Euler-Lagrange equation has been derived, linking the change in the quadratic flux to the curvature of the coils.
-This Euler-Lagrange equation was previously derived by Zhu \textit{et al.}\cite{Zhu_2018} and Hudson \textit{et al.}\cite{HUDSON20182732}.
+This Euler-Lagrange equation was previously derived by Zhu \textit{et al.}\cite{Zhu_2018,HUDSON20182732}.
 An alternative approach for regularizing the coil-design problem has been introduced, focusing on the vacuum energy.
-A second Euler-Lagrange equation has been derived, demonstrating that the variation of the field has to balance the forces on the coils at the minimizing configuration.
+A second Euler-Lagrange equation has been derived, demonstrating that the variation of the quadratic flux has to balance the forces on the coils at the minimizing configuration.

 The energy functional has been implemented in the SIMSOPT framework, enabling penalization of the energy at each iteration of the minimization process leading to the coil configuration.
-Results have shown a great efficiency at producing coils that have a smooth geometry without having to enforce constraints on the length nor on the coils' curvatures.
+Results have shown for this configuration to produce regular coils without having to enforce constraints on the length nor on the coils' curvatures.
 The coil-coil and coil-surface distances have also been shown to be within acceptable ranges, without having to constrain these terms as well.
 Penalizing the energy could then have the advantage to provide well-behaved solutions with fewer arbitrary weights in the optimization process.
+However, while the energy tends to help regularizing those quantities, those control properties should not be considered general.
+Indeed, results for this magnetic configuration cannot be taken as representative for general stellarators as it is particularly compatible with electromagnetic coils \cite{Kappel_2024}.
+For stellarators configurations with more shaping or less symmetries, additional constraints on curvature, coil-coil and coil-surface separations are likely to be necessary.